ana-j-harrington/Ana-J-Harrington.github.io/_pages/about.md

 Conferences & Events
 ======
+**April 2024**
+- Attending the DCU Staff workshop: MS Excel 2016 (intermediate) on the 10th of April.
+- Attending the DCU Media research and engagement workshop on the 11th of April.

 **March 2024**
 - Attended, and presented at International Communication Association Regional Conference Human Tech Transition in Warsaw, Poland.
 Received amazing feedback, and met some lovely people! ♡
 - Submitted a co-authored paper for the Decrypting Digital Authoritarianism conference, set to take place in October in Florance, Italy.
 Fingers crossed!🍀